OmarKiwan/Hiring-Challenge/Readme.md

 1- To run this program, place the code in a Python compiler within your IDE.

 2- Select a test file or create a new one with the ".asm" file extension.
-Remember to include the file name in the variable 'file_name' above the code.
+Remember to include the file name in the variable 'file_name' above the code for the Virtualmachine.py or in the main Method for VirtualmachineClass.

 3- Finally, execute the program within your IDE.